 Dental Implants – The Gold Standard

 A dental implant replaces the root of a lost tooth.
 Implants have come a long way since their beginnings in the early 1960s.
 Dr. P-I Brånemark created the first modern dental implants and developed what is the “Gold Standard” of Implantology.
 He founded Nobel Biocare, which is one of the systems Long Island Dental Implant Dentist, Dr. Koeppel, director of Koeppel Dental Group, uses in his office today.
 Another notable company is Dentsply, which fabricates Astra Tech Implant System EV.
 This system has been proven to maintain bone surrounding implants, as well as providing an outstanding base for aesthetics, a critical attribute.
 Implantology has really become the most permanent way to replace missing teeth.
 Implants cannot decay like teeth because they are made of titanium and are built to last.
 There are many different shapes and sizes of implants and many different brands.

-Dr. Koeppel, director of Koeppel Dental Group, has attachment pieces to every top brand out there; this is beneficial to patients because he is able to restore implants done outside of his office, as well.
+Dental Implants expert on Long Island, Dr. Koeppel, director of Koeppel Dental Group, has attachment pieces to every top brand out there; this is beneficial to patients because he is able to restore implants done outside of his office, as well.

 Why Would I Need A Dental Implant?